-A corner shower is a perfect option for small bathrooms.
+A corner shower and its dimensions are a perfect option for small bathrooms.
 This is probably "the" standard shower size for square shower pan styles.
 It allows you to save space and make the room feel bigger at the same time.
 Corner showers are also great for making a small bathroom feel more spacious and modern.

 42" x 36" Is a Less Common Large Shower Size

 42 inches x 36 inches is a large shower size.
 With this size, you have lots of flexibility regarding door location.
 You could locate the door on the side of the tub and use it as a walk-in shower.
 Or you might want to install a sliding door for easier entry and exit and improved privacy.

 Built-in showers are a type of shower installed directly into the wall for use as part of a bathroom.
 You can find these showers in many homes, hotels, and other places where large groups must use the same facilities at once.

 Standard bathroom size facilities with these shower dimensions are usually built with reinforced concrete and made to last for many years, although some do show signs of wear after 10 or 20 years.

 48" x 36" Is One of the Large Shower Designs

 48 inches x 36 inches is one of the popular built-in shower designs.
 This shower size offers enough room to move around but takes up a reasonable amount of space.
 This shower design will also allow you more space for your bathtub or even a separate tub to help you relax after a hard day at work.